 - People were supported by staff with the appropriate skills and experience to meet their needs.
-People spoke positively about the staff, comments included: "I like all of the carers" and "Staff know what I like and what I don't like."
-One person's relative told us they thought the staff were well trained. - Staff expressed they had all the support and training they required.
-Comments included: "This is a good home to work in, we have the training we need" and "I feel supported and have what I need." - There was a culture of continuous learning to make sure staff were competent to support people effectively.
+People spoke positively about the staff, comments included: "Staff are lovely" and "I like the staff." - Staff expressed they had all the support and training they required.
+Comments included: "I have been well supported" and "The training standards are high.
+I would recommend Elmlea and Holmleigh as a care provider." - There was a culture of continuous learning to make sure staff were competent to support people effectively.
 Staff training and support needs were identified and monitored through probationary meetings, ongoing supervision and annual appraisal. - Training records demonstrated all staff received training to keep people safe, such as fire, first aid and safeguarding.
-Staff also received training in relation to people's health and emotional support needs, such as autism training. - Staff had access to regular team meetings to evaluate the service and discuss any potential concerns regarding people they supported. - There was clear guidance to support staff in the management of behaviours that challenge.
+Staff also received training in relation to people's health and emotional support needs. - Staff had access to regular team meetings to evaluate the service and discuss any potential concerns regarding people they supported. - There was clear guidance to support staff in the management of behaviours that challenge.
 The registered manager was also a trainer for the provider and trained staff in line with the providers training policies and procedures.
+Staff received training such as positive behaviour support and positive behaviour management.
+One member of staff told us, "We can respond to people before things get too bad."